AhmadHoghooghi/my-tries/containers/docs/spark/00-todo.md

 Description about property:
 The public DNS name of the Spark master and workers (default: none).

-# Monitoring port 4040
-- [ ] What is usage of 4040 port?

 # Storage
 - [ ] Can my current setup with docker compose have storage and check pointing with local file system?